 54 Physical Violence involves any incidents of Physical Assault and/or Physical Threat.
 Sexual Violence involves any incidents of Sexual Assault and/or Sexual Threat.
 Refer to the Glossary for more detailed descriptions and definitions.

-55 Other topics collected include experiences of stalking, abuse before the age of 15, emotional abuse by a partner and general feelings of safety within the home and community.
+55 Other topics collected include experiences of stalking, abuse before the age of 15, emotional abuse by a partner, sexual harassment and general feelings of safety.
 A comprehensive list of data items collected in this survey is available from the Downloads Tab of this publication.

 INTERPRETATION OF RESULTS

 Measuring multiple incidents and multiple types of violence

 56 It is possible that people have experienced multiple incidents of violence.
 Where a person has experienced more than one type of violence, they are counted separately for each type of violence they experience but are only counted once in the aggregated totals.
 Components therefore may not add to the totals.
 For example if a person had experienced an incident of physical assault by a stranger and an incident of physical assault by their current partner, they would be counted against each type of violence by type of perpetrator (i.e. physical assault by a stranger and physical assault by a current partner) but they would only be counted once in the total for those who had experienced physical assault.
 Refer to the Glossary for further information.